-Caravans and some heavier campers are continuing to experience braking problems in mountainous regions.
-Overheating drums are a significant concern for owners as they strive to improve their braking.
+Caravans and some heavier campers continue to experience braking problems in mountainous regions.
+Overheating drums are a significant concern for owners as they strive to improve their electric braking.

-Friends of the family, Brent, own a Jayco caravan that they have owned for three years.
-“It a beautiful caravan and one I have travelled the length and breadth of the southern highlands.
-Our next trip is the North Island again, once I get over this cold.”
+Friends of the family, Brent, have owned a Jayco for three years in which they have travelled the length and breadth of the southern highlands.

-Brents setup is tandem axle suspension with Alko 2t drums and 12″ electric backing plates.
-Brent has serious caravan electric brake problems.
+The caravan’s setup is tandem axle suspension with Alko 2t drums and 12″ electric backing plates, and evidenced by his story above was experiencing serious caravan electric brake problems.

-Electric magnets are formed by winding an insulated copper wire around a plastic bobbin and tied off to prevent unravelling.
+Electric magnets are formed by winding an insulated copper wire around a plastic bobbin to prevent unravelling.
 3mm cables are soldered onto the insulated wire and sleeved.
 The bobbin is then inserted into a steel holder and encapsulated.

-Four dimples are mould into the encapsulated section.
+Four dimples are moulded into the encapsulated section.
 These dimples serve as wear indicators.
 When a dimple is worn, the magnet needs replacing.

 Magnets fail at the point where the wire exits the steel body.
 It has been my experience that electric magnets are not the cause of braking problems unless they are not working at all.